dotnet/docs/docs/csharp/advanced-topics/performance/index.md

 | non-ref `struct` field                | current method                |
 | `ref` field of `ref struct`           | calling method                |

-A variable can be `ref` returned if its *ref safe to escape scope* is the calling method.
-If its *ref safe to escape scope* is the current method or a block, `ref` return is disallowed.
+A variable can be `ref` returned if its *ref safe context* is the calling method.
+If its *ref safe context* is the current method or a block, `ref` return is disallowed.
 The following snippet shows two examples.
-A member field can be accessed from the scope calling a method, so a class or struct field's *ref safe to escape scope* is the calling method.
-The *ref safe to escape scope* for a parameter with the `ref`, or `in` modifiers is the entire method.
+A member field can be accessed from the scope calling a method, so a class or struct field's *ref safe context* is the calling method.
+The *ref safe context* for a parameter with the `ref`, or `in` modifiers is the entire method.
 Both can be `ref` returned from a member method:

 :::code language="csharp" source="./snippets/ref-safety/EscapeScopes.cs" id="RefSafeToEscapeScopes":::

 > [!NOTE]
 > When the `ref readonly` or `in` modifier is applied to a parameter, that parameter can be returned by `ref readonly`, not `ref`.

-The compiler ensures that a reference can't escape its *ref safe to escape scope*.
+The compiler ensures that a reference can't escape its *ref safe context*.
 You can use `ref` parameters, `ref return` and `ref` local variables safely because the compiler detects if you've accidentally written code where a `ref` expression could be accessed when its storage isn't valid.

-## Safe to escape scope and ref structs
+## Safe context and ref structs

 `ref struct` types require more rules to ensure they can be used safely.
 A `ref struct` type can include `ref` fields.
-That requires the introduction of a *safe to escape scope*.
-For most types, the *safe to escape scope* is the calling method.
+That requires the introduction of a *safe context*.
+For most types, the *safe context* is the calling method.
 In other words, a value that's not a `ref struct` can always be returned from a method.

-Informally, the *safe to escape scope* for a `ref struct` is the scope where all of its `ref` fields can be accessed.
-In other words, it's the intersection of the *ref safe to escape scopes* of all its `ref` fields.
-The following method returns a `ReadOnlySpan<char>` to a member field, so its *safe to escape scope* is the method:
+Informally, the *safe context* for a `ref struct` is the scope where all of its `ref` fields can be accessed.
+In other words, it's the intersection of the *ref safe context* of all its `ref` fields.
+The following method returns a `ReadOnlySpan<char>` to a member field, so its *safe context* is the method:

 :::code language="csharp" source="./snippets/ref-safety/EscapeScopes.cs" id="SafeToEscapeScope":::